crishoj/xdebug-mcp/docs/ADR-001-forward-trace-only-approach.md

 This decision was implemented by:
 1. Removing 8 interactive debugging tools and their implementations
 2. Optimizing remaining 23 tools for Forward Trace workflows
-3. Enhancing conditional breakpoint capabilities in `x-debug`
+3. Enhancing conditional breakpoint capabilities in `xstep`
 4. Updating documentation to reflect Forward Trace-first approach

 ## Alternatives Considered